w3c/wai-tutorials/source/images/decorative.html.erb.md

 {:.ex}

-This illustration of a crocus bulb is used to make the link easier to identify and to increase the clickable area, but does not add to the information given in adjacent link text.
+This illustration of a crocus bulb is used to make the link easier to identify and to increase the clickable area, but doesn't add to the information given in adjacent link text.

 {::nomarkdown}